OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:35

-In Gibeon Jeiel the father of Gibeon lived,
+In Gibeon, Jeiel the father of Gibeon lived,

 > and the name of his wife was Maacah.